kaanalsoy43/roblox-hitius-sourcecode/README.md

 Acquired from web archive and brought to you in Github!<br>
 ui0ppk has an broken hitius source code, this is the original hitius version so its fixed.

-## Sizes
+## Sizes & Comparision
-roblox-master-main.zip (owned by ui0ppk, broken and missing some files.) = 781MB<br>
+roblox-master-main.zip (Owned by ui0ppk, broken and missing some files.) = 781MB<br>
-roblox-master-original.zip included Libraries (owned by hitius, better and fixed one.) = 915MB
+roblox-master-original.zip included Libraries (Owned by hitius, better and fixed one.) = 915MB

 Libraries are excluded as a .7z file because of the size.
 [See the down below for more information.](#requirements)